KipoDipo/Python-image-editor/README.md

 4. ``pip install -r requirements.txt``
 5. ``py main.py``

-## Short demo of basic manipulation:
+## Short demo of a basic manipulation:
 If everything went OK, this is what we should be getting:

 ![Open](utils/Demo1/Open.png)